boydaihungst/shonenmagazine-downloader/README.md

    - Firefox doesn't need to enable developer mode
    - Click on this link, and then click on the "Install" button to install user script:
      [shonenmagazine-downloader.user.js](https://raw.githubusercontent.com/boydaihungst/shonenmagazine-downloader/refs/heads/master/shonenmagazine-downloader.user.js)
+   - The first time you click download button, make sure to select `always allow` button.

 ### Usage